evmcnb/quartz/content/Full/Psychiatric History Taking.md

 - "Have you noticed any change in your mood or energy levels?"
 - "Can you describe the change"

-Other symptoms assocated with mania/hypomania include:
+Other symptoms associated with mania/hypomania include:
 - Increased self-esteem
 - Reduced social inhibitions
 - Over-familiarity